RakhithJK/YT-Spammer-Purge-wiki/Config-File-Settings.md

 * 📝`release_channel`: Whether to be notified of all new releases (including beta), or only stable releases
 * 📝`skip_confirm_video`: Don't ask to confirm the video is correct after entering a video link/ID
 * 📝`moderator_mode`: Overrides 'not your channel mode', so those with moderator permissions on a channel have the option to hold comments for review
+* 📝`auto_close`: Makes the program close instead of prompt to return to the main menu, after a full scan is complete

 Scanning